-Machine learning is one of the top career options right now, other than data science.
-If you have good knowledge of machine learning algorithms, you can easily move on to becoming a data scientist.
-Machine learning requires good technical knowledge and expertise in math, statistics, probability.
-You should also possess good problem solving and analytical skills, and the aptitude to analyze and solve complex problems.
+Machine learning is one of the top career options right now.
+If you have good knowledge of ML algorithms, you can easily move on to becoming a data scientist.
+Machine learning requires good technical knowledge and expertise in mathematics, statistics, and probability.
+You should also possess good problem-solving and analytical skills and the aptitude to analyze and solve complex problems.

 - Why have you chosen machine learning and not data science as your career?

-- Which according to you is the most preferred language for machine learning and why?
+- Which, according to you, is the most preferred language for machine learning and why?

 - If you have done any courses or certifications, they may ask you a little about neural networks and deep learning as well.

-If you have previously done any ML projects, tell the interviewer(s) about your experience, problems faced, steps you took to solve the challenges, languages and tools used and so on.
+If you have previously done any ML projects, tell the interviewer(s) about your experience, problems faced, steps you took to solve the challenges, languages, and tools used, and so on.

 Top Machine Learning Interview Questions and Answers

-What is machine learning?
+Question No. 1: What is machine learning?
 Why is it important?

-For example, to find what kind of movies are more popular amongst people of a particular age group, we can feed data into machines to identify the similarities in the genre of movies people of a particular age group watch.
+For example, to find what kind of movies are more popular among people of a particular age group, we can feed data into machines to identify the similarities in the genres of movies people of a particular age group watch.
 Machine learning algorithms will then learn through the data, build a model, and improve it with more iterations.

-Machine learning is important because –
+Machine learning is important because:

-- More accurate than human (manual) processing
+- It is more accurate than human (manual) processing.

-- More customer requests can be processed in less time with automated systems that can take care of similar queries
+- More customer requests can be processed in less time with automated systems that can take care of similar queries.

-- Machines can take care of monotonous jobs helping businesses focus on business logic and other important matters
+- Machines can take care of monotonous jobs helping businesses focus on business logic and other important matters.

-Question: What are the three types of ML algorithms?
+Question No. 2: What are the three types of ML algorithms?

-Question: How do you differentiate between classification and regression methods?
+Question No. 3: How do you differentiate between classification and regression methods?

 Answer: Both regression and classification are supervised machine learning types.
 Some differences are –